bytabo-digialcrew/wordpress-boilerplate/README.md

 - activate your new theme
 - happy coding

-### 3. Publishing
-- edit .ftppass with your FTP data (root of FTP user must be theme.bytabo.de)
-- do a "grunt publish" to deploy on Webserver

 ### 4. Troubleshooting
 - if changes are not displayed or cached very hard, comment the caching lines in the wordpress/.htaccess out